-AI in Liver Transplantation is a game-changer merging machine learning (ML) with clinical expertise to redefine organ allocation, predict outcomes, and save lives.
+AI in Liver Transplantation is a game-changer, merging machine learning (ML) with clinical expertise to redefine organ allocation, predict outcomes, and save lives.
 For patients suffering from acute liver failure and end-stage liver disease (ESLD), liver transplantation is a life-saving procedure.
-The lack of donor organs, high waiting list mortality, and the difficulty in forecasting transplant outcome are serious obstacles.
+The lack of donor organs, high waiting list mortality, and the difficulty in forecasting transplant outcomes are serious obstacles.
 Prioritising organ allocation according to urgency has historically been done by using the Model for End-Stage Liver Disease (MELD) scoring system.
-However, MELD does not take post-transplant survival into consideration, which frequently results in less than ideal results.
-However, AI helps in :
+However, MELD does not take post-transplant survival into consideration, which frequently results in less-than-ideal results.

 • More precise post-transplant survival prediction.